claresudbery/clare-wiki-ably/pages/think/events/other-talks/aotb21.md

 - Hillel Wayne: sleep quality and stress levels matter far more than anything else, including TDD.
 - The task of collaboration is in fact beautiful and serious.

-2/9/21, Feminist leadership, Patti Hicks-Whaley:
+## 2/9/21, Feminist leadership, Patti Hicks-Whaley

 - you have to change leadership structures
 - Patti is from Action Aid